mrbilby/ArtificialPersonality/memoryAI.md

 [x] Added a manage personality page
-[x] Add ability for personalities to talk between themselves [x] Add ability to search using the chatbot through google custom search
+[x] Add ability for personalities to talk between themselves [x] Add ability to search using the chatbot through google custom search [x] Switch summarize files in views.py to a Gemini model [x] Add YouTube link recognition and summarisation

 # Features to be built

-[ ] Add YouTube link recognition
+[ ] Add a voice mode
-[ ] Switch summarize files in views.py to a Gemini model [ ] Use chunking functions for large files
+[ ] Use chunking functions for large files
 [ ] Web interface for additional functionality like graph fixing [ ] Personality creator from a given text file